 Planning a recipe garden is as fun as it is delicious.
 Let your favorite meals and recipes inspire a custom-designed garden.
 Why not start by growing your own spaghetti sauce in a 4'x 4' theme garden?

-A spaghetti sauce garden will have tomatoes obviously, but also include onions and these herbs: oregano, basil, parsley.
+A spaghetti-sauce garden will obviously have tomatoes, but it will also include onions and these herbs: oregano, basil, parsley.
 Grow garlic chives if you did not plant garlic last fall.

 You will need: